stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 ### Underlying issues

-I (@ajtowns) think there are four underlying issues here:
+- Currently we have both [`AssertLockHeld`](https://github.com/bitcoin/bitcoin/blob/be3af4f31089726267ce2dbdd6c9c153bb5aeae1/src/sync.h#L79) and [`LockAssertion`](https://github.com/bitcoin/bitcoin/blob/be3af4f31089726267ce2dbdd6c9c153bb5aeae1/src/sync.h#L357) and it is confusing what the differences are between them and when each should be used.

+- LockAssertion class is using the [EXCLUSIVE_LOCK_FUNCTION](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html#acquire-acquire-shared-release-release-shared-release-generic) annotation incorrectly: ["please don't use [ACQUIRE] when the capability is assumed to be held previously"](https://reviews.llvm.org/D87629#2272676)

+- LockAssertion class has minor usability issues:

-1. LockAssertion has some non thread-safety bugs, namely it reports the wrong file/line numbers on errors, and requires naming a dummy variable.
+  - LockAssertion reports the wrong file/line numbers on errors, and requires naming a dummy variable.
-2. LockAssertion uses a dummy SCOPED_LOCKABLE rather than ASSERT_EXCLUSIVE_LOCK.
+  - LockAssertion uses a dummy SCOPED_LOCKABLE rather than ASSERT_EXCLUSIVE_LOCK.
-3. Whether we should have redundant runtime checks in functions that already have compile time checks
+  - Whether we should have redundant runtime checks in functions that already have compile time checks
-4. What "LockAssertion" should be called

 ### Comparison of approaches

-#### Advantages of current approach

-- LockAssertion gives a compile error if it's used unnecessarily (`init.cpp:1548:13: error: acquiring mutex 'cs_main' that is already held [-Werror,-Wthread-safety-analysis] ... init.cpp:1547:64: note: mutex acquired here`)
-- LockAssertion doesn't hide errors in some cases that we probably don't care about (assertion is inside a try block, an exception prior to the assertion is caught via a catch clause and the lock might not be held via that path, and something needing the lock is accessed after the try/catch block)
-- AssertLockHeld() and AssertLockNotHeld() behave in the same way, in that they're enforced both by clang at compile time and checked at runtime when DEBUG_LOCKORDER is enabled

-#### Disadvantages of current approach

-- It has some non-thread-safety related bugs
-- An upstream clang dev has [frowned on the dummy SCOPED_LOCKABLE approach](https://reviews.llvm.org/D87629#2272676) ("please don't use ACQUIRE when the capability is assumed to be held previously.")

 #### Advantages of 1A Approach

-- Addresses (1), (2), (3), renames `LockAssertion` to `LockAlreadyHeld`
 - Gets rid of `AssertLockHeld` calls which the compiler guarantees can never trigger at runtime, and which are not applied consistently in existing code
 - Gets rid of `LockAssertion` class which is easily confused with `AssertLockHeld`, declares unused variable names, reports line numbers incorrectly, and is broken according to clang developers
 - Falls back to runtime checks infrequently only where compile time checks don't work, and only requires a single assert macro `AssertLockHeld`
+- Fixes LockAssertion annotation bug and usability problems by deleting LockAssertion

 #### Disadvantages of 1A Approach